Launching an AI App Today: Reality Check

 How to Handle "Why Can't I Just Use ChatGPT Instead of Your AI App?"

-This is THE existential question for AI wrappers, and if your answer isn't immediate and obvious, you can't justify your existence.
+This is THE existential question for AI wrappers.
+If your answer isn't immediate and obvious, you can't justify your existence.

-Workflow embedding provides the best answer where you reduce their workflow from 7 steps to 1 step by being built INTO their tool.
-GitHub Copilot works in your IDE eliminating copy-paste cycles, Grammarly fixes text where you type without context switching.
-The test asks whether you can reduce their workflow from 7 steps to 1 step.
+Workflow embedding provides the best answer—reduce their workflow from 7 steps to 1 by being built INTO their tool.
+GitHub Copilot works in your IDE eliminating copy-paste, Grammarly fixes text where you type without context switching.

-Proprietary data and context offers strong answer when ChatGPT doesn't have access to your specific data making output useful.
+Proprietary data offers strong answer when ChatGPT doesn't have access to your specific data.

-Construction estimating requires regional pricing and supplier relationships, legal AI needs firm precedents and jurisdiction requirements.
+Construction estimating requires regional pricing and supplier relationships, legal AI needs firm precedents.
 Purpose-built UX provides medium answer when your interface is optimized for specific tasks.
-Design tools show options and let you iterate visually instead of describing what you want.
+Design tools show options and let you iterate visually.

-The litmus test shows your app to 10 target users, and if more than 3 say "why don't I just use ChatGPT," you need to rebuild your core value proposition.
+The litmus test: show your app to 10 target users.
+If more than 3 say "why don't I just use ChatGPT," rebuild your value proposition.

 How Much Is Too Much for an AI App?
 B2B and B2C Mental Price Thresholds

-Free tier is expected by 70-80% of users who will not convert beyond free unless there's clear daily value.
-Entry tier at $5-10 monthly sits in "impulse buy" range where users try without deep consideration.
-Standard tier at $15-25 monthly requires justification as users compare directly to ChatGPT Plus at $20 monthly.
+Free tier is expected by 70-80% who won't convert without clear daily value.
+Entry tier at $5-10 monthly sits in "impulse buy" range.
+Standard tier at $15-25 monthly requires justification versus ChatGPT Plus at $20 monthly.

 B2B entry tier at $15-30 per user monthly covers single-feature tools with easy approval.

 Standard tier at $30-100 per user monthly handles multi-feature platforms requiring manager approval.
-Enterprise tier at $100-500 per user monthly applies to mission-critical tools requiring procurement process.
-68% of vendors charge separately for AI enhancements or include exclusively in premium tiers according to ICONIQ Capital 2025.
+Enterprise tier at $100-500 per user monthly applies to mission-critical tools requiring procurement.
+68% of vendors charge separately for AI enhancements or include exclusively in premium tiers (ICONIQ Capital 2025).

-Customers show willingness to pay premiums for expertise with domain-specific insights and complete execution with end-to-end task completion.
+Customers pay premiums for domain-specific expertise and end-to-end task completion.

 Sources: BCG, Pilot, Tekpon